melismae/alaska/README.md

 For JavaScript development, use the webpack dev server... it has hot reloading of JS & CSS

 `$ npm run dev`

-To build the app, use

-`$ npm run build`

-You'll also need to build the CSS:

-`$ npm run build:css`

-The static files end up in the build directory.